alexkappa/terraform-provider-auth0/website/docs/r/tenant.html.md

 * `guardian_mfa_page` - (Optional) List(Resource).
 Configuration settings for the Guardian MFA page.
 For details, see [Guardian MFA Page](#guardian-mfa-page).
 * `default_audience` - (Optional) String.
 API Audience to use by default for API Authorization flows.
 This setting is equivalent to appending the audience to every authorization request made to the tenant for every application.
 * `default_directory` - (Optional) String.
 Name of the connection to be used for Password Grant exchanges.
 Options include `auth0-adldap`, `ad`, `auth0`, `email`, `sms`, `waad`, and `adfs`.
+* `default_redirection_uri` - (Optional) String.
+The default absolute redirection uri, must be https and cannot contain a fragment.
 * `error_page` - (Optional) List(Resource).
 Configuration settings for error pages.
 For details, see [Error Page](#error-page).
 * `friendly_name` - (Optional) String.
 Friendly name for the tenant.
 * `picture_url` - (Optional).
 String URL of logo to be shown for the tenant.
 Recommended size is 150px x 150px.
 If no URL is provided, the Auth0 logo will be used.